 Twin Pagodas of Yongzuo Temple — The Tallest Ancient Twin Pagodas

 Location: Taiyuan City, Shanxi Province

 Twin Pagodas of Yongzuo Temple in Shanxi, Photo by Chen Weijian.

 Facts and Valuable Relics of Twin Pagodas

-Twin Pagodas of Yongzuo Temple also are named Lingxiao Twin Pagodas or Wenbi Twin Pagodas.
+The Twin Pagodas of Yongzuo Temple are also named Lingxiao Twin Pagodas or Wenbi Twin Pagodas.